BlackFrog1/earthenterprise.doc/Development:-Release-Process.md

     the release are included in master.
 This may involve resolving some merge conflicts if other work has already been merged into master.

+    If the next step (Copy docs for next release) has already been done, also merge any documentation changes made during the release to the documentation for the next version.

 1. **Copy docs for next release**

     This step can be done on master at any point after the release notes and